eerimoq/monolinux/src/README.rst

 - Logging.

-- A simple shell (not yet finalized).
+- A simple shell.

-- Networking (not yet finalized).
+- Networking.